 - Representation of an attorney in connection with discovery applications under 28 U.S.C. § 1782 seeking documents and deposition testimony for use in foreign proceedings, including for an environmental damages case on behalf of the people of Ecuador against Chevron.

 - Representation of a senior hedge fund analyst in connection with racketeering and other claims arising out of an alleged short-selling conspiracy.
 The claims against the firm’s client were dismissed on summary judgment.

-- Providing advice to a senior hedge fund executive in connection with a partnership dispute at his fund, which was resolved outside of litigation.
+- Representation of a senior hedge fund executive in connection with a partnership dispute at his fund, which was resolved outside of litigation.

 Rutgers University School of Law – Newark, J.D., high honors (2005)

 Georgetown University, B.A.
 (2002)